I recently got back from an incredible 4 day trip to Austin, Texas, and am now officially obsessed!

 Dirty Sixth Street Bars – Mostly college kids, lots of alcohol specials, a great place to rage.

-If you go, let me know so I can live vicariously through you!!
+If you go to Austin, let me know so I can live vicariously through you!